cits3007/cits3007.github.io/assets/labs/lab03-solutions.md

 **Sample solutions**

 The commands all have their `setuid` bit set.
-This is needed because they either
+This is needed
+because:

+- For `chsh`, it changes a user's login shell, and that information is stored in `/etc/passwd`, which is only writeable by root.
-- allow a file to be changed which is owned by root -- this is the case with `chsh`, which changes a user's login shell.
-The reason is much the same as for `passwd`.
+  (In other words -- the reason is much the same as for `passwd`.)

 or,

-- allow commands to be run with `root` permissions (this is the case with `su` and `sudo`.
+- For `su` and `sudo`: they allow commands to be run with `root` permissions.

 </div>